 Supporting women in engaging in non-traditional fields of study and work such as the science, technology, engineering, mathematics and medicine (STEMM) disciplines, including participating in the pilot program of the Science in Australia Gender Equity (SAGE) program

-Undertaking ongoing review and assessment of our promotions processes and training to enhance access and opportunity for all staff.
+Undertaking ongoing review and assessment of our promotions and recruitment processes and training to enhance access and opportunity for all staff.

-As part of the internal annual pay equity audits the University conducts, there has been a drop in the average total remuneration gender pay gap from 2019 down 0.9% to 14.5%, with the University’s base salary gender pay gap currently 13.7%.
+The University has run internal pay equity audits since 2009.
+In 2020 the University saw a drop in the average total remuneration gender pay gap from 2019 down 0.9% to 14.5%, with the University’s base salary gender pay gap currently 13.7%.
 A more detailed breakdown of pay gaps across classifications, and workplace profile data including manager and non-manager representation, promotions, and staff access to flexible work and parental leave options is available at Workforce Profile and Pay Equity Analysis.

 Equal pay day

-"Today is Equal Pay Day, which marks the average additional 59 days from the end of the previous financial year that a woman must work to earn the same as a man.
-This year the Workplace Gender Equality Agency (WGEA) reported the average national gender pay gap as 14.0%.
-Compounded over a lifetime, this gaps results in women retiring with on average 40% less superannuation than their male colleagues.
+"Today is Equal Pay Day, which marks the additional 61 days from the end of the previous financial year that a woman must work on average to earn the same as a man.

 On Equal Pay Day in 2015 the Vice-Chancellor was named a Pay Equity Ambassador as part of the Workplace Gender Equality Agency's campaign to raise awareness and understanding of the importance of pay equity.